 - Credit card debt, loan payments, and student loan debt

 - Money you plan to spend on vacations, hobbies, entertainment, and any other miscellaneous expenses

-Once you know how much you’ll need for retirement, you can make sure your retirement savings fits your budget.
+Once you know how much you’ll need for retirement, you can check whether your retirement savings will fit your budget.
 If you’ve invested in a 401(k), IRA, or another type of retirement asset, it’s important to keep track of how much you’ve saved.

-Making payments on high-interest debt can seriously eat away at your ability to save for retirement.
-So if you have debt from credit cards or loans, paying it off as quickly as possible could make saving for your retirement much easier.
+Additionally, making payments on high-interest debt can seriously eat away at your ability to save for retirement.
+So, if you have debt from credit cards or loans, paying it off as quickly as possible could make saving for your debt-free retirement much easier.

 You might be considering using your retirement funds to pay off your debt before you retire.
-That could be a huge mistake for two reasons.
-First, you could have to pay taxes for any money that you pull out of your 401(k) or IRA before retiring.
+That’s usually a huge mistake for two reasons.
+First, you may have to pay taxes for any money that you pull out of your 401(k) or IRA before retiring.
 And second, any money you pull out is money you’ll have to pay back in before you retire.
-So taking money out of your retirement to pay debt is a short-term solution that could hurt your long-term financial wellbeing.
+So, taking money out of your retirement to pay debt is a short-term solution that could hurt your long-term financial wellbeing.

 One common mistake retirees make is not having enough money saved to cover an emergency.
 Between medical bills, unexpected emergencies, and other expenses, retirement isn’t cheap.
 That’s why building up an emergency fund is crucial before you retire.